MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/performance-tips.md

 **Don't add more than 30 connections in one app**.
 Apps prompt new users to sign in to each connector, so every extra connector increases the amount of time that the app needs to start.
 As an app runs, each connector requires CPU resources, memory, and network bandwidth when the app requests data from that source.

 You can quickly measure your app's performance by turning on Developer Tools in [Microsoft Edge](/microsoft-edge/devtools-guide/network) or [Google Chrome](https://developers.google.com/web/tools/chrome-devtools/network-performance/) while running the app.
-Your app is more likely to take longer than 15 seconds to return data if it frequently requests data from more than 30 connections (connecting to data sources&mdash;such as Microsoft Dataverse, Azure SQL, SharePoint, and Excel on OneDrive).
+Your app is more likely to take longer than 15 seconds to return data if it frequently requests data from more than 30 connections.
+Each added connection is counted individually in this limit, irrespective of the connected data source type&mdash;such as Microsoft Dataverse or SQL Server tables, or SharePoint lists.

 ## Limit the number of controls